Tharwa ACT

 Year round

-Many hikers will try to walk to Mt Tennant trail without realising how difficult it is but the walk to the Cypress Pine Lookout which is the first section is also some of the easiest part of a more gruelling trail.
+Many hikers will try to walk the Mt Tennant Trail without realising how difficult it is but the walk to the Cypress Pine Lookout which is the first section is also some of the easiest part of a more gruelling trail.
 For those hikers who are unfit, new to hiking or just want an easier walk then the walk up to the Cypress Pine Lookout is a far better option and still provides excellent views.
 The lookout gets its name from the native pines that are plentiful in the area surrounding the lookout.

 The trail is well formed and while there are still some steeper rockier sections it is nowhere as difficult as the walk from the lookout to the summit.
 The lookout is well marked, has some basic seating and provides good views over the valley below so is well worth doing.